A stableness of resistance model for nonresponse adjustment with callback data: Introduction

-The parametric approaches circumvent the intrinsic potential of callback data for nonresponse adjustment.
-In contrast, we take a fundamentally nonparametric identification strategy.
-In Section 3, we characterize a \textit{stableness of resistance} assumption for using callbacks to identify the full-data distribution and establish the identification results.
-This assumption states that the impact of the missing outcome on the response propensity does not vary between the first two call attempts.
-This assumption does not require any parametric models on the propensity score, does not restrict the impact of covariates on the missingness, and admits any type (discrete or continuous) of variables.
-Therefore, it is a nonparametric generalization of the linear logistic propensity score model and the common slope assumption made by \cite{alho1990adjusting}, \cite{kim2014propensity}, \cite{qin2014semiparametric}, and \cite{guan2018semiparametric}.
-To our knowledge, it is so far the most parsimonious condition characterizing the most flexible models for identification and inference of nonignorable missing data with callbacks.
-For the ease of presentation, we focus on the case with two call attempts, but the stableness of resistance assumption obviously guarantees identification for multiple callback attempts as more observations are available.
-In Section 4, we propose a parameterization of the full-data distribution and describe both an inverse probability weighted (IPW) and an outcome regression-based (REG) estimator.
+In order to further investigate the usefulness of callback data and promote their application, we take a fundamentally nonparametric identification strategy, accompanied with practical parametric/semiparametric estimation methods.
+Our contributions are threefold.
+First, we characterize a \textit{stableness of resistance} assumption and establish the identification under this assumption, which is a nonparametric generalization of the parametric approach of \citet{alho1990adjusting}.
+The stableness of resistance assumption states that the impact of the missing outcome on the response propensity is stable in the first two call attempts.
+This assumption does not impose parametric functional restrictions on the propensity score, does not restrict the impact of covariates on the missingness, and admits any type (discrete or continuous) of variables.
+Second, under the stableness of resistance assumption we establish the semiparametric theory, which is for the first time in this field.
+We characterize the tangent space, the efficient influence function and the semiparametric efficiency bound for estimating a general full-data functional.
+Third, we propose a suite of semiparametric estimation methods including an inverse probability weighted (IPW) estimator, an outcome regression-based (REG) estimator, and a doubly robust (DR) one.
 The proposed IPW estimator is a generalization of the calibration estimator of \cite{kim2014propensity} by allowing for nonlinear propensity score models and call-specific effects of covariates on nonresponse.
-The IPW estimator relies on two propensity score models for the first and second call attempts, while the REG estimator relies on the propensity score model for the first call and the outcome regression model for the second call.
-However, if the corresponding propensity score or regression model is incorrect, the IPW or REG estimator is no longer consistent.
-Therefore, we propose a semiparametric efficient and doubly robust approach in Section 5.
-We establish the semiparametric theory for nonresponse adjustment with callbacks under the stableness of resistance assumption, by characterizing the tangent space and the semiparametric efficiency bound for estimating the outcome mean.
-The efficient influence function motivates a doubly robust estimator that affords double protection against misspecification of working models: it remains consistent if either the second-call propensity score model or the second-call regression model is correct but not necessarily both, provided the first-call propensity score model is correct; and moreover, it attains the efficiency bound for the nonparametric model when all working models are correct.
-In Section 6, we consider extensions of the proposed approach to estimation of a general smooth functional, to causal inference for unmeasured confounding adjustment, and to the setting with multiple callbacks.
-Sections 7 and 8 include numerical illustrations with simulations and two real data applications to a Consumer Expenditure Survey dataset and a National Longitudinal Survey of Young Men dataset previously analyzed by \cite{card1995using}.
-Section 9 includes discussions on other extensions and limitations of the proposed approach.
+The IPW and REG estimators rest on correct specification of certain working models; otherwise, they are no longer consistent.
+However, the doubly robust estimator affords double protection against misspecification of working models: it remains consistent if the working models for either the IPW or the REG estimation is correct, but not necessarily both; moreover, it attains the efficiency bound for the nonparametric model when all working models are correct.
+To alleviate the concern about misspecification of parametric working models, we further propose a more robust approach that uses more flexible working models to estimate nuisance functions and plugs in the nuisance estimators into the efficient influence function to obtain the estimator of the functional of interest.
+This approach extends the methods for nonignorable missing data analysis by allowing for flexible estimation of the odds ratio function, instead of requiring it to be known or follow a parametric model.
+We show that the resultant estimator has second order bias, which affords more robust inference provided that the nuisance estimators converge sufficiently fast.
+The characterization of the bias involves a more sophisticated analysis rather than directly applying the second-order Taylor expansion technique.
+This technical contribution may shed some light on the analysis of complicated estimators.